Zanatticus/AudioJAK/README.md

 ## Top Level Design Overview

 The audio display to HDMI works in a top down heirarchy, where all the HDMI diplay features including waveform visualization are done within a seperate thread, and the audio playing features are done in the main loop.
 This main loop uses exposed functions to draw to the screen.
+As the audio samples are passed through the codec, a sound capture card re-encodes and streams the incoming PCM signal to the HTTP server for remote viewing along with the HDMI display.

 ## Contributions
 Alexander Ingare: [Remote Visualization/Streaming](http-server/HTTP.md) <br />